Everything You Should Know About Sole’s LCB Upright Bike [A Review]

 That said, upright bikes don’t pack the same kind of crazy heavy flywheels indoor cycles do, but they still vary quite a bit in terms of weight.

-Sole’s LCB comes with a 30 lb flywheel, which is average at best for a spin bike, but it’s about as heavy a flywheel as you’ll find on an upright model.
+Sole’s LCB comes with a 27 lb flywheel, which is average at best for an indoor cycle, but it’s about as heavy a flywheel as you’ll find on an upright model.

-For the sake of comparison, this matches the flywheel found on Spirit’s XBU55, but it’s quite a bit heavier than the 19 lb flywheel found on NordicTrack’s VU29.
+For the sake of comparison, this nearly matches the 30 lb flywheel found on Spirit’s XBU55, but it’s quite a bit heavier than the 19 lb flywheel found on NordicTrack’s VU29.

 And it’s a lot heavier than the 13 lb flywheels found on more affordable uprights like Schwinn’s 170 or Nautilus’ U618.